ZeroSum24/System-Design-Project-2018/README_MAIN.md

 # Welcome Travellers to the Installation of <i> !spam </i>

-The sections below provide the capability to self-host our software, that is, install !spam on a custom domain and Ubuntu server.
-This also allows a custom conversational interface.
+The sections below provide the capability to self-host our software, that is, install <i> !spam </i> on a custom domain and Ubuntu server.
+This also allows a custom conversational interface and a custom install on the robot.
 Note the advanced installation is not recommended for offices without an IT administrator.

-Please also note a domain is necessary for issuing an SSL certificate for Google Assistant compatibility. !spam uses Caddy which in turn uses Let’s Encrypt as Certificate Authority (CA).
+Please also note a domain is necessary for issuing an SSL certificate for Google Assistant compatibility. <i> !spam </i> uses Caddy which in turn uses Let’s Encrypt as Certificate Authority (CA).
 Certificates are automatically managed, issued and renewed.

-### 6.2.1 Codebase
+### 1. Codebase
 To prepare the codebase for the deployment: <b>run $ </b> ```git fork https://github.com/jcatarino/sdp2018.git``` .
 From the GitHub website, set the two variables in ```ip.conf``` located in the top directory to the desired domain name and IP address respectively.
 You will see the following directories in the repository: